Pre-Install Best Practice (PBP)¶

-It is recommended that 2 full test cycles be completed, however a single full pass of all available tests is better than no memory testing at all.
+It is recommended that two full test cycles be completed.
+But a single full pass of all available tests is better than no memory testing at all!

 DBAN Cautionary Note¶

-Due to the comparatively limited write cycles of earlier generation SSD’s further consideration should be given prior to running DBAN on these devices due to it’s write heavy nature.
+Due to the comparatively limited write cycles of earlier generation SSDs further wear consideration should be given prior to running DBAN on these devices.

-Check Integrity of Downloaded ISO File¶
+Check Integrity of Downloaded installer¶

-ISO is computer slang short for ISO9660 which is the International Organization for Standardization official definition of the structure of data on a CD/DVD.
-If this structure is wrong or the data contained within it is corrupt then problems are bound to follow.
-To avoid this there is a simple command that can be executed once the download of the Rockstor iso file is complete: that of checking it’s checksum.
+ISO is computer-slang/short for ISO9660 which is the International Organization for Standardization official definition of the structure of data on a CD/DVD.
+If this structure is wrong, or the data contained within is corrupt, then problems will follow.
+The same is true for our non ISO type installers.